Before talking about culture, I would like to introduce the Croissant! Which is for me, one of the symbol of French culture.

 The apéritif, familiarly called the apéro, is a real institution in France.
 It’s a relaxed time spent with the family or friends before dinner.
 It’s the time to have a drink while nibbling on something tasty.
 It is far from the most unpleasant of French traditions.
 You’ll see; you’ll soon develop a taste for it.

-As far as cheese goes, the reality far exceeds the cliché.
-The French love it.
+The French love cheese (including me!).
 Hard and soft cheese, cow’s milk cheese, goat’s milk, or sheep’s milk cheese – there is a huge range of choices.
 You should easily be able to find one or two to your taste before you become completely addicted.